zeus-volkov-systems/messageapi/README.md

 MessageAPI is a structured-data-processing specification designed to allow the development of decomplected, transparent, easily understood, evolutionary, and highly configurable systems.
 MessageAPI does this by drawing a domain distinction between process structure (the 'Message' of MessageAPI) and data (the 'API' part) and then providing complimentary orthonormal basis sets to define each domain.
 The structure and data domain definitions of MessageAPI are based on the principles of generic programming and designed using the language of Communicating Sequential Processes (CSP) in order to be easily picked up and understood by different audiences and users.

-MessageAPI is ultimately a specification, but for practical purposes it's also an implementation that consists of two Sessions (Publisher and Consumer) that set themselves up using declarative JSON specifications of the MessageAPI structural model (through a manifest), and then allow data to be formulated using the Request and Response APIs to process batch and/or streaming Requests asynchronously.
-In the provided session implementations, Transformations and Endpoints are provided Abstract Base Classes.
+MessageAPI is ultimately a specification, but for practical purposes it's also an implementation that consists of a DefaultSession that sets itself up using a declarative JSON specification of the MessageAPI structural model (through a manifest), and then allows data to be formulated using the Request and Response APIs to process batch and/or streaming Requests asynchronously.
+In the provided session implementation, Transformations and Endpoints are provided Abstract Base Classes.
 There are tests included in the package (including example Transformations and Endpoints) that demonstrate the use of these for simple but ubiquitous use cases (like grabbing records from a File endpoint).

 ## Motivation